- 1 What temperature should my grill be to cook chicken?

 - 6 How long do you grill chicken at 400 degrees?

-- 7 How do you keep chicken from drying out on the grill?
+- 10 How do I keep chicken from drying out on the grill?

 What temperature should my grill be to cook chicken?